41north/kompoze/README.md

 ### Definition File

 The definition file uses [TOML](https://github.com/toml-lang/toml) format and tries to be very minimal and concise.
-It's composed by two main sections:
+It's comprised of two main sections:

 - Global vars: Those common variables that will be applied to every template (if any).
 - Templates: Where it defines which templates to render and which variables are overridden from the global scope.

-Take a look on the example below:
+Take a look at the example below:

 ```toml
 # Example definition file